HEEHWANWANG/Kidney_radiomics/README.md

 There are some reasons that you should perform **Feature Extraction** stage with a python script named "feature_extraction.py".

 ## 1. Incompatible Dependency
-If you running ipython notebook ("pyRadiomics.ipynb") with only python version 3.7 and install pyradiomics, you could perform **Feature Extraction** stage with iPython notebook.
+If you running iPython notebook ("kidney_radiomics.ipynb") with only python version 3.7 and install pyradiomics, you could perform **Feature Extraction** stage with iPython notebook.

 However, sklearn version 1.1+, which could be only compatible with only python 3.8+, only support ```n_features_to_select='auto'``` option in sklearn.feature_selection.SequentialFeatureSelector.